lendi-au/StackJanitor/README.md

 ## How it works

-StackJanitor automatically monitors all the CloudFormation stacks that you create in the AWS account.
-If stackjanitor tag is enabled, StackJanitor will put a default TTL (based on your configurations) for the Stack.
-It will clean up the CFN Stack when TTL is expired.
+StackJanitor automatically adds all  of the CloudFormation stacks that you create in your AWS account to a DynamoDB Table.
+If you have specified a stacktag `stackjanitor` to `enabled`, StackJanitor will add your CloudFormation Stack to DynamoDB, setting a TTL field on it to 7 days (this is default, but can be changed).

+When the DynamoDB row expires and deletes the row, a lambda function is then triggered that deletes your stack.

 **Example:** You have deployed a development CFN Stack with a tag `stackjanitor = "enabled"`. if the default TTL is set as 7 days (604800 seconds) in the `serverless.yml`, the CFN stack will be cleaned up automatically after 7 days.
 Any `UpdateStack` will refresh the TTL.